Stories of Arda Home Page

 His beard was forked and braided in the old style.
 He need not make any concessions there, he thought rather smugly, for the Elves knew not the first thing about it.
 His hair was still a bit wild, but he thought nothing of it.
 And speaking of hair . . .

-His roughened hand slipped down to the slender pouch of dark leather on his belt, in which he had discovered, carefully attended and reposed, the three strands of gold granted him by the Lady.
+His rough hand slipped down to the slender pouch of dark leather on his belt, in which he had discovered, carefully attended and reposed, the three strands of gold granted him by the Lady.
 Studded with diamonds that glinted like stars, he deemed it a worthy receptacle until he could arrange to enshrine it later in crystal.
 Legolas thought of everything.

 Cautiously he opened the door into the corridor, but stopped when he heard a heated argument underway.
 He plainly heard Legolas' voice rise above what he knew were bitter objections, though he understood not a word of it.
 The Elf was in a mood, shouting down all dissent even as he left them, waving them off in disgusted frustration.